Physer/nuxt-dockerize-example/README.md

 ### Docker Compose

 The easiest way to get these applications (both SSG and SSR examples) up and running is by using Docker Compose.
 Simply run the command `docker-compose up -d` in the root of this repository.
+If you want to rebuild the images you can run the following Docker Compose command: `docker-compose up -d --build`.

 This will result in two applications running:
 1. The SSR application now runs on http://localhost:3000/